inexces/MEM_PS_Installer/README.md

 # MEM_PS_Installer
-Simple Intune Software Package Framework
+Short Intune Software Package Framework

 ## .SYNOPSIS
 This script performs the installation or uninstallation of [PACKAGENAME]